lovesahaj/space_invaders/README.md

 # space_invaders
-A replica of the famous game "Space Invaders"
+A replica of the famous game "Space Invaders" using pygame.